This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large skillet, melt the coconut oil over medium heat.
-Add the ground pork or turkey, stirring to break up and crumble the meat as it cooks.
+- Brown the meat: In a large skillet, melt the coconut oil over medium heat.
+Add the ground turkey or pork, stirring to break up and crumble the meat as it cooks.
 Cook until the meat is lightly browned.
+Add the garlic and ginger, and cook until fragrant, about 1-2 minutes.

-- Add the coleslaw mix and scallions and stir well.
-Cook for 5 to 6 minutes, or until the slaw reduces and begins to wilt.
+- Sauté: Add the coleslaw mix and scallions and stir well.
+Cook for 5 to 7 minutes, or until the slaw reduces and begins to wilt.
+Add the chopped spinach and cook for 1 minute.

-- Add the Chinese five spice, salt, coconut aminos, sesame oil, and fish sauce, and stir everything together, scraping the brown bits off the bottom of the pan as you go.
+- Add the spices: Add the Chinese five spice, salt, coconut aminos, fish sauce, and sesame oil.
+Stir everything together, scraping the brown bits off the bottom of the pan as you go.
+Reduce the heat to low and cook for 2 to 3 minutes to set the flavor.

 Notes